OpenMoonRay/openmoonray-docs/docs/scene-classes/scene-variables/SceneVariables.md

         default: 2

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Specify max number of internal ImageWriteCache total which defines total number of write backlog under background thread write mode.
+        <p class="scene-class-attr-comment">Specify max number of internal ImageWriteCache total which defines total number of write backlog under background thread write mode.
 You have to specify 1 or bigger number.
 Background thread write mode is suspended and processed serially when internal ImageWriteCache reaches this checkpoint_max_bgcache number.
 Bigger max value can support background write more robustly even if checkpoint write interval is pretty short.
 However it requires more runtime memory.
 2 is best for most of the cases.</p>

     </p>